Adjusting to life after weight loss surgery

 You might experience changes to the way you see yourself, or changes in your relationships with others.
 Some of these changes may be positive, and some may not.
 If you’re struggling, reach out to your loved ones and talk about how you’re feeling or talk to a psychologist or other mental health professional.

-You can also visit our Better Minds hub for advice, guidance and support or call the 24/7 Medibank Mental Health Phone Support to chat to a mental health professional over the phone any time.
+You can also visit our Better Minds hub for advice, guidance and support or chat to a mental health professional at no extra cost~ with 24/7 Medibank Mental Health Support.
+Chat over the phone or online 24 hours a day 7 days a week.

 Eating and exercise